dwarvesf/brainery/memo/sol-travel-planning-app---part-3.md

 ---
 tags:
   - design
+  - case-study
-  - case study
+  - service
 title: Sol Travel Planning App Part 3
 date: 2018-10-09
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type:
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-20
 created: 2018-10-09
 ---

-# Introduction
+## Introduction

 Today we shall continue our series of designing “Sol-Travel Planning” app.
 As we mentioned our process on UX research and UI design in the last two articles, Sol’s target users are the young so keeping the app fun with interaction is a must.

-# Main Motions
+## Main Motions

 According to Issara Willenskomer from UxinMotion, motion implementation in UX design can greatly help improving usability in four noticeable ways: fulfilling expectation from the users, maintaining continuity among a set of scenes, inventing narrative — story-telling flow throughout the user experience.